Last updated 19th May, 2025

 Homes in the south of the UK tend to be higher than the average cost, for example, homes located in London.
 In London, the cost of living is higher, and people earn more to counteract this.

 Homes in the north of the UK are a lot cheaper to purchase, and the cost of living is lower.
-As a result of this, conducting a damp survey may cost lower than the average.
+As a result of this, conducting a damp survey may cost less than the average.

-During the damp survey, the surveyor has to check the entire perimeter of the home to look for issues that may already or could potentially cause damp issues.
+During the damp survey, the surveyor has to check the entire perimeter of the home to look for issues that may already exist or could potentially cause damp issues.

 If the home cannot be easily accessed, your survey may take longer than the average damp survey.